-Our next Earth Rise Service mission, The Centennial Flight, will launch out of Spaceport America, New Mexico.
+Our next Earth Rise Service mission will launch out of Spaceport America, New Mexico.
 If you’re traveling to New Mexico — “The Land of Enchantment” — to view the liftoff in person, consider visiting some of the many tourist attractions near Spaceport America.

 Another must-see is the outdoor display at the White Sands Missile Range Museum‘s outdoor display of over 50 rockets and missiles that were tested at the U.S. government’s famous White Sands Missile Range is a must-see.
 White Sands is the U.S.’ largest overland military test range.
 It was at White Sands’ “Trinity Site” that the world’s first atomic bomb was tested on July 16, 1945.

 White Sands National Monument is one of the world’s great natural wonders – the glistening white sands of New Mexico.
 Here, dunes have engulfed 275 square miles of desert creating the world’s largest gypsum dunefield.
 White Sands National Monument preserves this dunefield, along with the plants and animals that have adapted to its constantly changing environment.